RicherMans/audiodataload/README.md

 <a name='adl.asynciterator'></a>
 ## AsyncIterator

-This class wraps a given dataload to return consequent samples
+This class wraps a given dataload to return consequent samples in parallel execution.

 ### init (module,[ threads [n], serialmode [string]])